top of page

 Dyslexia Assessment FAQ's

-Does my child or young person need a dyslexia assessment?
+Does my child or young person or I need a dyslexia assessment?

-If your child or young person struggles with reading, spelling, writing, or processing information, an assessment can help identify whether dyslexia is present.
+If you or your child experiences persistent difficulties with reading, spelling, writing, processing information or organisation, a diagnostic assessment can help determine whether dyslexia is present and identify the support that may help.

 What happens during the assessment?